 Docket No. 10-00049 was opened upon the filing by CGC on March 31, 2010 notifying the Authority of its intention to issue a RFP for asset management services pursuant to its tariff on or before May 11, 2010.
 On April 23, 2010, CGC filed a letter reporting that due to the changing market conditions, Sequent Energy Management ("Sequent") declined to renew the current contract under its current terms because of the amount of the annual guaranteed minimum.
 The RFP requested a flat rate bid.
 Sequent was the successful bidder for the new Agreement.
-The Agreement became effective April 1, 2011 and will expire on March 31, 2014 unless either party gives a one year notice to extend the term up to one year.
-The extension must be mutually agreed upon by the parties and approved by the TRA.
+The Agreement became effective April 1, 2011 and was set to expire on March 31, 2014.
+On March 26, 2013, CGC filed its Request seeking TRA approval, pursuant to the terms of its current AMA, to extend the termination date by one year to March 31, 2015.
+At a regularly scheduled Authority Conference held on April 8, 2013, the panel of Directors voted to approve the CGC's Request.